Make these DIY glitter coasters to help your guests or family members keep their drinks straight – no more guessing whose drink is whose.

 Hello, Podgey People!
 I’m Carissa from Creative Green Living and I’m thrilled to be here to share my project with you.
 In mi casa, I try to make items that will have an extended lifespan.
 This means instead of Christmas crafts specifically, I try to make winter crafts that I can break out at the end of November and keep up through February.

 These sparkly DIY coasters have that kind of staying power – which I love!
-It’s not hard to see them being used for Christmas hot cocoa, New Years cocktails and Valentine’s treats.
+It’s not hard to see them being used for Christmas hot cocoa or New Years cocktails.
 Of course, if glitter is your jam, these might make great year-round coasters, too.

 By making each coaster a different color, you can help your guests or family members keep their drinks straight – no more guessing whose drink is whose.
 The other thing I love about these coasters is that they are EASY.
 Ready to get started?
 Let’s do it!